youcan-shop/qantra/README.md

 ### Toast

-The Toast API displays a non-disruptive message that appears at one of the four edges of the screen of the interface to provide quick and short feedback on the outcome of an action
+The Toast API displays a non-disruptive message that appears in one of the four edges of the screen of the interface to provide quick and short feedback on the outcome of an action

 #### Show method

-The Toast.show method displays a Toast notification in the Shopify admin.
-It accepts a variety of options to customize the behavior.
+The `toast.show` method is used to show a notification (Toast) in the Seller Area.
+You can customize its behavior by providing different options.

 ```ts
 qantra.toast.show({